 It has also been improved with the addition of AstraGin for better recovery from workouts and increased energy before workouts.

-It is being produced by a reputable company featuring many top fitness and coaching authors of global fame and is being used by many satisfied customers, from weight lifters to regular guys and gals.
+It is being produced by a reputable company featuring many top fitness and coaching authors of global fame.
+It is being used by many satisfied customers, from weight lifters to regular guys and gals.

 Unlike other generic enzyme supplements, MassZymes was formulated more specifically for protein absorption, making it attractive for all those who want to optimize their muscle gains without going bankrupt with unnecessary protein supplement consumption.

-As it implies a more moderate protein intake and a more efficient protein digestion, it also has positive carry over effects on guts health, toxins and general well being.
+It implies a more moderate protein intake and more efficient protein digestion.
+It also has positive carry-over effects on guts health, toxins, and general well-being.

 Jay always had a passion for fitness.
 A former skinny guy, he built himself 35 lb of lean muscle over the years using different training strategies, going through failures and eventually succeeding, and now wants to share his knowledge with those who value fitness as a way of life.